ansforge/IG-modele-objets-sante/ML/ig/StructureDefinition-ActiviteSociale.md

 **Usages:**

-* Use this Logical Model: [CapaciteActiviteExercee](StructureDefinition-CapaciteActiviteExercee.md)
+* Use this Logical Model: [CapaciteActiviteExercee](StructureDefinition-CapaciteActiviteExercee.md), [CapaciteHabitation](StructureDefinition-CapaciteHabitation.md) and [EntiteGeographique](StructureDefinition-EntiteGeographique.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fr.mos|current/StructureDefinition/ActiviteSociale)